l7mp/stunner/docs/examples/benchmark/README.md

 The below command will open:

 - one or more `turncat` clients at `127.0.0.1:90XY` (90XY are ports used for measurement purposes starting from 9000) to open a connection through STUNner to the iperf server.
-Traffic will be forwared to the STUNner public address obtained from STUNner configuration
+Traffic will be forwarded to the STUNner public address obtained from STUNner configuration
 - an `iperf` client sending its traffic to the turn

 `STUNner` and `iperf` are running inside the Kubernetes Cluster.